nicholaskajoh/ivy/README.md

 - click any point on the window to log the coordinates of the pixel in that position

 ## Community
 Got questions, contributions, suggestions, concerns?
-[Join our community on Spectrum](https://spectrum.chat/ivy)!
+[Let us know](https://github.com/nicholaskajoh/ivy/discussions)!
 Also follow us on Twitter [@CountWithIvy](https://twitter.com/CountWithIvy) to get notified about new features, fixes and initiatives.